JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/How_to_Use_en-US.md

    mv /tmp/home/root/script_bootloader /tmp/mnt/ASUS_ROUTER
    ```

+9. (Optional) If you need to install specific version of Entware offline or have no plan to update or upgrade packages from it in the future, download the Entware offline repository from [here](https://github.com/JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/wiki/Indexes-for-instructions#Entware-offline-repository) and upload it to `/tmp/mnt/ASUS_ROUTER/script_bootloader/usr/entware/usr/` of the router.

-9. Execute the code below to start installation.
+10. Execute the code below to start installation.

    ```shell
    /tmp/mnt/ASUS_ROUTER/script_bootloader/bin/install
    ```

-10. (Optional) If command `tee` doesn't exist in the firmware, installation will come to an end after outputing `***** STAGE 3: INSTALL ADDONS *****`.
+11. (Optional) If command `tee` doesn't exist in the firmware, installation will come to an end after outputing `***** STAGE 3: INSTALL ADDONS *****`.
 Execute the code below to install add-ons.
 (After installation of SCRIPTS BOOTLOADER FOR ASUS ROUTER, you can still execute this code to install other add-ons.)

    ```shell
    /tmp/mnt/ASUS_ROUTER/script_bootloader/bin/addons_install
    ```

-11. Execute the code below to reboot the router after all the favored add-ons are installed.
+12. Execute the code below to reboot the router after all the favored add-ons are installed.

    ```shell
    /tmp/sbl_restart_router